Roy El-Helou

 IMG_5530.jpg

-I am a Masters student in robotics.
-My research focuses on robot motion generation and control for human-robot interaction.
+I am a recent Masters student graduate with a focus in robotics.
+My research explored robot motion generation and control for human-robot interaction.

-I study how robots can be made to move in ways that feel expressive, engaging, and intuitive to the people around them, with the goal of making robotic behaviour more relatable and natural.
+I studied how robots can be made to move in ways that feel expressive, engaging, and intuitive to the people around them, with the goal of making robotic behaviour more relatable and natural.

 selected publications